ConsiStyle: Style Diversity in Training-Free Consistent T2I Generation: Method

 \subsection{Summarizing the differences from other methods}

 With a clear view of the method and the associated terminology, we revisit the comparison to previous work, now on a clear technical level.
 A comparison to the most similar contributions can be found in Table ~\ref{tab:component-methods}.
 The table separates the modification of the self-attention mechanism from the step of selectively importing content from other attention maps, creating a cross-attention scheme.
 We observe notable differences in the handling of self-attention component imports and modifications across various methods.
 Most approaches rely on direct Value imports from the anchor image.
 For instance, StyleAligned and Consistory both utilize direct Value imports, with Consistory further incorporating hidden state injections for enhanced visual consistency.
 Cross-Image Attention \cite{alaluf2023crossimage} similarly relies on direct Value modification, emphasizing precise texture and color transfer.

 In contrast, our approach avoids direct Value imports to prevent the style misalignment typically associated with direct appearance transfer.
-Instead, we employ targeted Value modifications, aligning $V_{sd}$ to the original $SDXL$ features for improved style alignment.
+Instead, we employ targeted Value modifications, aligning values to the original $SDXL$ features $V_{sd}$ for improved style alignment.
 Additionally, we apply AdaIN to regulate the statistical properties of imported Values, ensuring smoother integration into the target domain.
 Unlike Consistory and Cross-Image Attention, we do not use the hidden values of the feature embedding for the self-attention intervention, and instead modify $Q$, $K$, and $V$ selectively, giving $V$ a different treatment.
 StyleAligned modified only $Q$ and $K$, using AdaIn that in our method is applied for the $V$ of the dictionary expansion part (the crossing of attentions).